Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 Fr.
 Raimondo M. SORGIA Mannai OP (San Domenico di Fiesole, Florencia, Italy)

-Today, before our very eyes —or even better, before our interior eyes illuminated by faith— the figure of Christ just died on the Cross is offered to us, with his side pierced by the Centurion's spear.
-“Immediately blood and water flowed out” (Jn 19,34).
-What a distressing but at the same time eloquent sight!
-There is not even the slightest room for doubt: Jesus is 100% dead.
-What's more, that mysterious “water” which would not have flowed out of a normal healthy body, would indicate, according to modern medicine, that Christ death could be caused by a heart attack or by a “burst heart”, as it would have been described at that time.
+Today we are offered before our bodily eyes—better yet, before our “inner eyes,” illuminated by faith—the figure of Christ who, having just died on the Cross, had his side opened by a spear thrust by the centurion.
+"Immediately blood and water flowed out" (Jn 19:34).
+A distressing and, at the same time, most eloquent sight!
+There is not the slightest room to support the thesis of someone who affirms an apparent death: Jesus is certainly 100% dead.
+What's more, that mysterious "water," which would not come out of a healthy, normal body, tells us according to modern medicine that Christ must have died from a heart attack or, as our ancestors said, from a burst heart.
+Only in this case is the separation of serum from red blood cells verified.
+This would explain that anomalous “blood and water.”

-About that Man whose heart they wounded: “They will look upon the man whom they have pierced” the Apocalypse also confirms: “Behold, he is coming amid the clouds, and every eye will see him, even those who pierced him” (Rev 1,7).
-This is a sacred requirement of the divine justice: even those who have obstinately rejected Him, they will have to recognize the truth in the end.
-Even the self-idolizing tyrant, the ruthless killer, the arrogant atheist...
-All of them without exception will be compelled to kneel down before Him, acknowledging Him as the one and only true God.
-Isn't it better to become friends with Him from now on?
+Finally, regarding that Man who has suffered the spear in his heart, "They will look upon him whom they have pierced" (Jn 19:37), Revelation also confirms: "Behold, he is coming amid the clouds, and every eye will see him, even those who pierced him" (Rev 1:7).
+This is a sacred demand of divine justice: in the end, even those who have stubbornly rejected him, will have to recognize him.
+Even the self-idolizing tyrant, the ruthless murderer, the arrogant atheist..., all without exception will be constrained to kneel before Him, recognizing Him as the one true God.
+Isn't it better, then, to be friends with him from now on?